mbaityje/guides/group-leaders/openings.md

 ## Getting the opening out

-Once the opening is written, send it to `recruiting@eawag.ch`.
+Once the opening is written, send it to `recruiting@eawag.ch`, and Jeannette Aggeler.
 They will have a look at it, publish the job advertisement and put it on refline.